At a Glance

-If you've started considering a new oven purchase, chances are you will be faced with a choice to make; whether to go with a thermal oven or convection oven.
+If you've started considering a new oven purchase, chances are you will be faced with a choice to make, whether to go with a thermal oven or convection oven.

 Thermal ovens offer the standard oven modes like bake, broil, and roast.

-So, we will describe each form of convection and their differences.
-Then we will look at how to actually use a convection oven effectively.
-First, let's look at the standard oven.
+In this article, you will learn the several types of convection systems and their differences.
+Then we will look at how to use a convection oven effectively.

 In a thermal oven, radiant heat is the main heat source used to cook the food.
 The heat comes from one of two locations: the bake element at the bottom of the oven; and the broil element at the top.

-Bake elements provide more BTUs/watts than a broil element, so naturally there tends to be a higher concentration of heat toward the bottom of the oven.
+Bake elements provide more BTUs/watts than a broil element, so naturally, there tends to be a higher concentration of heat toward the bottom of the oven.

 In the most basic terms, the fan blows hot air onto the food to facilitate faster cooking and browning; the forced hot air feels more intense, therefore produces faster results.

 Convection ovens continuously circulate the heat to mitigate any hot or cold spots.
-In addition to the fan, convection ovens have a bake element and a broil element just like thermal ovens.
+In addition to the fan, convection ovens have a bake element and a broil element, just like thermal ovens.

 This fan does not have a heating element.
-The fan will assist movement of the radiant heat throughout the oven cavity.
+The fan will assist the movement of the radiant heat throughout the oven cavity.
 Typically, this is the type of convection system that we see in all-gas ranges.

 To use the "true convection" setting would imply using only the cal-rod heating element around the fan and the fan itself; no other heating element would be operating at this time.
 True convection is only found in electric or dual fuel ovens.

-Most often, they are placed side by side horizontally; however, there are a few brands that offer vertical placement.
+Most often, they are placed side-by-side horizontally; however, there are a few brands that offer vertical placement.
 From my experience, two fans don't always offer better performance.

-You would think that two fans provide more power, or at least a more controlled flow of air.
-Sometimes their purpose is actually negated; the addition of a second fan sometimes creates a cool wind channel in the middle rack.
+You would think that two fans provide more power or a more controlled airflow.
+Sometimes their purpose is negated with the vertical convection fans.
+A second fan sometimes creates a cool wind channel in the middle rack.

-The columnar fans span from the top of the oven to the very bottom, allowing total air flow front to back and side to side.
-The heating elements have also been reconfigured to run parallel with the fans creating that “true convection” system.
+The columnar fans span from the top of the oven to the very bottom, allowing total airflow front to back and side to side.
+The heating elements have also been reconfigured to run parallel with the fans creating that "True Convection" system.

 When and How to Use Convection